elijahc/cugammadex/docs/r/chco.md

 Call room:  located on the 2nd floor, past the bridge and Castle Peak conference room and through the double doors.
 Code 8-6-4-2.
 Our call room is labeled (#3) and the code is again 8-6-4-2.

+### Please know where the following items are prior to your first day:
+- Belmont infuser
+- Trauma line cart and central line omnicell
+- Emergency airway cart
+- Advanced airway tools
+- MH cart
+- Code carts for OR and PACU
+- Main omni (“Mommy Omni”)
+- 520 tube station
+- Main OR blood refrigerator

 ## Weekday Daily Workflow:

 ### Set up: